 - Second cleaning rod set

 - Silicone Cloths

-If you are cleaning rifles and shotguns, a gun vice like the Tipton Best Gun Vise is a great addition to your cleaning bench.
+If you are cleaning rifles and shotguns, a gun vice like the Tipton Best Gun Vise is an excellent addition to your cleaning bench.
 It allows you to make sure the firearm is secure while cleaning it as well as organizing parts and tools while you are working on it.

 3. Keep Things Organized

 There’s nothing more frustrating than when you sit down to clean a gun and aren’t sure which brush to use.
-Some bore brushes have the caliber etched into them but don’t don’t.
+Some bore brushes have the caliber etched into them, but some don’t.
 I learned this the hard way recently when I sat down to clean my AR.
 I had accumulated many brushes over the past years and just tossed them into an ammo can organizer.
 So when the time came to clean, I wasn’t sure exactly which brush was the correct one.
-Through trial and error I figured it out but having them marked or labeled is a big help.
+Through trial and error, I figured it out but having them marked or labeled is a big help.

 4. Knowing How To Disassemble/Clean/Reassemble Your Firearms

 This may seem like common sense but make sure you know how to disassemble and reassemble your firearm as well as the proper way to clean it including what parts should or shouldn’t get solvent on them and what parts need some lube after it has been cleaned.